Bukuntu/Bukuntu/README.md

 ## Interests

-During free time, you'll sure find me binge watching an interesting documentary, or bench-pressing at the gym 🏋️‍♂️
+During free time, you'll sure find me binge watching an interesting documentaries, or bench-pressing at the gym 🏋️‍♂️

 ## Let's Connect